cqse/teamscale-cli/README.md

 3. Next put the teamscale-cli shell script anywhere that is on your local $PATH, so that it can easily be executed.

-4. In your IDE you can run this as a compile command, but be sure to provide the absolute path to the file in the current editor as the first argument:
+4. In your editor you can run this as a compile command, but be sure to provide the absolute path to the file in the current editor as the first argument:

 ```bash
 $ teamscale-cli /home/user/project/src/foo/bar.c